Updated October 18, 2019

 Some 70 kilometers north of Máncora, I finally found the place I was looking for: Zorritos!

 This village stretches five kilometers along the highway.
 The fine, grey-sand beach extends for over 30 kilometers.
-The town has a small local market and a fish market, small restaurants and shops – everything except a reliable place to withdraw money.
-(Tumbes, though, is only 20 minutes away.)
+The town has a small local market and a fish market, small restaurants, and shops.
+Everything is there except a reliable place to withdraw money.
+Tumbes, though, is only 20 minutes away to the north, and there you can easily find an ATM.

 Over the next few weeks, I enjoyed the tranquility of Zorritos.
 I spent hours walking the beach and observing the multitudes of seabirds.
-Just five kilometers south is the lagoon at Bocapán.
+Just five kilometers south is a beautiful lagoon at Bocapán.

 One day I hiked with several others to Los Hervideros, an hour away.
 We spent several hours soaking in the warm, natural pools, smearing the medicinal muds across our bodies.
-We returned on foot, and washed ourselves in the sea.
-(A mototaxi for two, round trip with one hour wait, costs $8-11.)
+We returned on foot and washed in the sea.
+However, if you want to skip hiking, you can get a round-trip mototaxi ride for two, including one hour wait while you enjoy the pools, for USD $8-11.

-For a nighttime excursion, we hired a vehicle ($4 per person) to take us to El Tubo, another hot spring.
-From the shadows, the desert foxes (zorritos) watched us.
-Afterwards, we sat around a bonfire on the beach.
+For a nighttime excursion, we hired a vehicle (USD $4 per person) to take us to El Tubo, another hot spring.
+From the shadows, the desert foxes (zorritos for which the town is named) watched us.
+Afterward, we sat around a bonfire on the beach.

 Check out our other sites: